albanobattistella/dictationbridge-docs/dictationBridge.md

 You can dictate commands and text.
 You can perform commands such as opening programs ("Start something"), click somewhere ("click someplace"), press a keyboard key ("press Windows key" or "press Alt+F4"), and if configured correctly, perform screen reader commands ("JAWS window" or "current focus").

-For text dictation in places such as word processors and alike, speak to your computer.
+For text dictation in places such as word processors and the like, speak to your computer.
 For example, if you say the words, "this is a test", whatever you say will be entered into a document.
 Be sure to listen to what the screen reader says and correct mistakes if any.

 #### Hear what you said